-Justice Department Denies Senate Request for FBI Interviews, Citing Special Counsel
+Justice Department Denies Senate Request For FBI Interviews, Citing Special Counsel

 The Justice Department has notified Senate investigators that it will not make FBI officials available for interviews because that could pose conflicts with the work of special counsel Robert Mueller.